If you are looking for farmhouse decor on a budget, I have selected 15 items that will give your home an inexpensive farmhouse look.

 Distressed signs are a must in this style of decorating.
-Old signs can be found in antique shops or salvage stores, but may be a little pricey.
+Old signs can be found in antique shops or salvage stores but they might be a little pricey.
 You can make your own sign with a piece of plywood, stencil letters, and paint.

-After the lettering is dry just sand off some of the paint for a antique or weathered look.
+After the lettering is dry just sand off some of the paint for an antique or weathered look.
 Signs can be used in any room of the house to add character and interest.

 12. Old Books & Albums

 Old books and vintage photo albums are often used in this style of décor to add interest, and color, or provide height to items that are set on top of them.